evanmathew/8-Week-SQL-Challenge/Case Two - Pizza Runner/Readme.md

-# 🍜 Case Study 1 – Danny’s Diner
+# 🍕 Case Study 2 – Pizza Runner

 <br>

-## 📌 Case Overview
+## 📌 Overview
-Danny wants to analyze customer data for his small restaurant, Danny’s Diner, to better understand customer behavior, spending patterns, and the impact of his loyalty program.

-This case study is solved using SQL only, focusing on translating business questions into clear and efficient queries.
+This case study analyzes the operations of **Pizza Runner**, a pizza delivery service.
+The objective is to use **SQL only** to clean the raw data and answer business questions related to orders, deliveries, runners, and customer behavior.

+The dataset contains multiple inconsistencies and data quality issues, making **data cleaning a critical first step** before analysis.

 <br>

 ## 🗂️ Tables Used

-Three key datasets for this case study
+Six key datasets for this case study

-- **sales:** The sales table captures all customer_id level purchases with an corresponding order_date and product_id information for when and what menu items were ordered.
-- **menu:** The menu table maps the product_id to the actual product_name and price of each menu item.
+- **runners** : The table shows the registration_date for each new runner
-- **members:** The members table captures the join_date when a customer_id joined the beta version of the Danny’s Diner loyalty program.
+- **customer_orders** : Customer pizza orders are captured in the customer_orders table with 1 row for each individual pizza that is part of the order.
+The pizza_id relates to the type of pizza which was ordered whilst the exclusions are the ingredient_id values which should be removed from the pizza and the extras are the ingredient_id values which need to be added to the pizza.
+- **runner_orders** : After each orders are received through the system - they are assigned to a runner - however not all orders are fully completed and can be cancelled by the restaurant or the customer.
+The pickup_time is the timestamp at which the runner arrives at the Pizza Runner headquarters to pick up the freshly cooked pizzas.
+The distance and duration fields are related to how far and long the runner had to travel to deliver the order to the respective customer.
+- **pizza_names** : Pizza Runner only has 2 pizzas available the Meat Lovers or Vegetarian!
+- **pizza_recipes** : Each pizza_id has a standard set of toppings which are used as part of the pizza recipe.
+- **pizza_toppings** : The table contains all of the topping_name values with their corresponding topping_id value

 <br>